Solitary Alfv\'en Waves: Introduction

 \section{Introduction}

-Since the introduction of Alfv\'en waves in 1942~\citep{alfven_existence_1942}, these fundamental magnetohydrodynamic (MHD) oscillations have been invoked to explain a wide range of phenomena in astrophysical~\citep{mckee_alfven_1995}, space~\citep{belcher_large-amplitude_1971,coleman_turbulence_1968,unti_alfven_1968}, and laboratory plasmas~\citep{gekelman_laboratory_1997}.
-Recent observations from the Parker Solar Probe (PSP)~\citep{fox_solar_2016,raouafi_parker_2023} reveal that the pristine solar wind in the upper corona~\citep{kasper_parker_2021} is permeated by large-amplitude magnetic field fluctuations termed ``switchbacks''.
-Typically, these fluctuations are solitary, large-amplitude magnetic field reversals with quasi-constant field magnitude, accompanied by anti-sunward proton jets that exhibit near-perfect Alfv\'enic correlation~\citep{bale_highly_2019}.
-They also display field-aligned electron strahls with the same pitch-angle both inside and outside the reversal regions, suggesting topologically open folds of the magnetic field lines~\citep{kasper_alfvenic_2019}.
-Consequently, a substantial portion of switchbacks are spherically polarized Alfv\'en waves (SPAWs)---exact nonlinear solutions of the ideal MHD equations~\citep{goldstein_theory_1974, barnes_interplanetary_1981}.
+Since the introduction of Alfv\'en waves in 1942~\citep{alfven_existence_1942}, these fundamental magnetohydrodynamic (MHD) oscillations have been invoked to explain a wide range of phenomena in astrophysical~\citep{mckee_alfven_1995}, space~\citep{coleman_turbulence_1968,unti_alfven_1968,belcher_large-amplitude_1971}, and laboratory plasmas~\citep{gekelman_laboratory_1997}.
+Early solar wind observations showed that Alfv\'en waves are large-amplitude fluctuations characterized by quasi-constant $|\boldsymbol{B}|$, $p$, and $\rho$ \citep{belcher_large-amplitude_1971}.
+Recent observations from the Parker Solar Probe (PSP)~\citep{fox_solar_2016,raouafi_parker_2023} reveal that the pristine solar wind in the upper corona~\citep{kasper_parker_2021} is permeated by large-amplitude Alfv\'enic fluctuations.
+Intriguingly, these fluctuations manifest as solitary, large-amplitude magnetic field reversals with quasi-constant $|\boldsymbol{B}|$, accompanied by one-sided anti-sunward proton jets that exhibit near-perfect Alfv\'enic correlation~\citep{bale_highly_2019}.
+They also display field-aligned electron strahls characterized by one-sided pitch angles both inside and outside the field reversal regions, suggesting topologically open magnetic field lines~\citep{kasper_alfvenic_2019}.
+Consequently, some of these fluctuations are termed magnetic ``switchbacks'' (see also the recent review by \citet{badman_properties_2026}).